stepro/kdo/README.md

 ### Installation flags

 These flags are used to manage the kudo server components.
-These components are installed into the `kube-system` namespace as a daemon set, so using these flags require administrative access to the cluster.
+These components are installed into the `kube-system` namespace as a daemon set, so using these flags requires administrative access to the cluster.

 Flag | Description
 ---- | -----------
 `--install` | install server components and exit `--uninstall` | uninstall server components and exit

 Normally the server components are installed automatically as needed, but this is not possible if the user does not have permission to install into the `kube-system` namespace.
-In that case, an alternative user can use the `--install` flag to manually configure the cluster.
+In that case, an alternative administrative user can use the `--install` flag to manually configure the cluster for other users.

-The `--uninstall` command can be used to explicitly remove the kudo server components from a cluster.
+The `--uninstall` flag can be used to explicitly remove any leftover kudo pods across all namespaces in addition to the server components from a cluster.

 ### Scope flag

-The scope flag (`--scope`) can be used to change how the ephemeral kudo pods are uniquely named.
-By default, the local machine's hostname is used as part of a SHA-1 hash that also includes the `image` or `build-dir` parameter and any value for the `--inherit` flag.
+The scope flag (`--scope`) can be used to change how kudo pods are uniquely named.
+By default, the local machine's hostname is used.

+The scope value is combined with the `image` or `build-dir` parameter and any value of the `--inherit` flag, then SHA-1 hashed to produce the final pod identifier.

 ### Build flags

-These flags customize how the `docker` CLI is used to build dynamic images.
+These flags customize how the `docker` CLI is used when building images.

 Flag | Default | Description
 ---- | ------- | -----------